RubixML/ML/docs/inference.md

 | Anomaly Detector | `1` for an anomaly, `0` otherwise | `0` or `1` |

 ## Making Predictions
 All estimators implement the [Estimator](estimator.md) interface which provides the `predict()` method.
-The `predict()` method takes a dataset containing unknown samples and returns their predictions in the same order.
+The `predict()` method takes a dataset of unknown samples and returns their predictions from the model.
+To return the predictions, pass the estimator a dataset containing samples with features present in the same order they were given to the learner during training.

 ```php
 $predictions = $estimator->predict($dataset);